sci-42ver/SICP_SDF/sicp_exercise.md

       - I skipped those too detailed reference links.
       - This replies
         > Explain, in general, why equivalent algebraic expressions may lead to different answers
+- [x] 2.17
+  - probably by iterative with one `length` state variable and the `list` variable. when writing the code I think checking the length is enough.
+  - wiki
+    - the top answer tracks the *last* without using 2 variables.
+    - See otakutyrant's comment.
+    - Daniel-Amariei's comment is outdated.
+    - I skipped anon's comment since it is beyond the book.
+- [ ] 2.18
+  - concatenate the `last-pair` recursively.
+  - repo same as wiki jz's.
+- [x] 2.19
+  - `car`, `cdr`, `null?`
+  - wiki
+    - > -ve
+      may mean negati"ve".
+    - Rptx's comment has been said in CS 61A notes.
+    - I skipped Sphinxsky's comment.
+- [ ] 2.20
+  - use `(f x . y)` then iterate `y` and check `(= (remainder (- (car y) x) 2) 0)`
+  - wiki
+    - > It's better simply to build the list in reverse order, and then reverse the final list at the end i.e. as Exercise 2.18 does.
+Use `cons`.
+      The comment has "----" in wiki to differentiate its comment from others.
+    -
+- [ ]

 [repo_reference_1_20]:https://mngu2382.github.io/sicp/chapter1/01-exercise06.html